 The importance of education was instilled in me from a young age, and I think this is something that is true of most migrant families.
 It meant that I was always aware of when I was accessing opportunities that young black kids from a similar background were excluded from.

 I remember the individuals who took the time to teach me and expose me to new things that really opened my horizons and showed me what my possibilities were in terms of career options.
 It's a privilege to be able to offer those same opportunities to others, and to be a part of helping to open somebody else's horizons.

-As the new year leader for BA Acting and Performance and Contemporary Theatre and Performance - what can students expect you to bring to the course?
+As the Course Leader for BA Acting and Performance and year leader for BA Contemporary Theatre and Performance - what can students expect you to bring to the courses?

 A lot of fun!
 And wide-ranging knowledge of contemporary artists and actors.

 Working as a director, performer and maker gives me an intimate knowledge of the creative process puts me in a great place to share from those experiences and how they have shaped my practice.
 Even more importantly, students can expect opportunities to work collaboratively and challenge ideas around whose voices and stories get heard.

 Why is the course relevant to the industry now and where do you see student working when they graduate from this course?